nagyistoce/cocoatutorials/gso13trunk/msvc2005/ReadMe.txt

      x 4 Configurations (Debug|Release|DebugDLL|ReleaseDLL)
      = 32x2x4 = 256 builds.

-     If you haven't installed the x64 compiler, don't select the 64 bit configurations!
+     If you haven't installed the x64 compiler, remove the 64 bit configuration!
-     You may have to hand-edit the vcproj and sln files to hide the 64 bit information.
-     See the notes about DevStudio Express for more information about this.

-     Build time is 45 minutes on a 2.2GHz Duo Core and consumes 4.0 gBytes of disk space.
+     Build time is about 30 minutes on a 2.2GHz Duo Core and consumes 3.0 gBytes of disk space.

 1.4  What is built
      The DLL builds use the DLL version of the C runtime libraries